Keep reading to learn how consuming protein can help you take your fitness to the next level.

 Have Protein with Breakfast

 Make sure that you eat breakfast every day.
 Simone says that she typically eats Kellogg’s Red Berries or egg whites.
 Egg whites are filled with protein.

-Eat Organic Proteins with Every Meal
+Eat Organic Protein with Every Meal

-Proteins come in many shapes, sizes, and forms: fish, poultry, nuts, whole grains, and beans.
-Proteins can be the entrée of your meal: baked fish or chicken.
+Protein come in many shapes, sizes, and forms: fish, poultry, nuts, whole grains, and beans.
+Protein can be the entrée of your meal: baked fish or chicken.
 Or, it could be a side: barbecue beans or a piece of whole-grain bread.

 Have a Pre-Workout and/or Post-Workout Snack

-Always be careful about how much protein you focus on putting in your diet!
+Always be careful about how much of this macro you focus on putting in your diet!
 If you consume too much protein on a daily basis, you are putting your health at risk.

 Disclaimer: This post contains affiliate links.